-Our vision is to keep sumHR lead and mean – and we’d like to stay focused on this vision.
-I strongly believe that’s the only way we can provide you with memorable experience and rid you of HR management troubles.
+Our vision is to keep sumHR lead and mean - and we’d like to stay focused on this vision.
+I strongly believe that’s the only way we can provide you with a memorable experience and rid you of HR management troubles.

 Finally, how we decide which features to build now, build later or not build at all

 Whenever we face a decision dilemma or a feature request from our customers, the only way we can choose whether to pursue that feature is by answering the below 2 questions.
 If we get a YES to the criterion below, it helps us decide whether to build or not to build a request/idea: